 Our Philadelphia burn injury lawyers are experienced negotiators and talented trial lawyers.
 We’ll stand by you whether your case settles quickly or goes to court.

-Compensation for Burn Injury Victims
+What Compensation is Available for Burn Injury Victims?

 Burn injury victims may be eligible for compensation covering: